fpapado/proto/README.md

 - Specifics will change, but patterns are trasnferable;
 - A prototyping system will be different for each user.
 This specific system might not be for you, and that is ok :)

-Based on x0, glamorous, and styled-system.
+Based on x0 and styled-system.
 Inspired by [x0-styled](https://github.com/mrmrs/x0-styled).

 As this project uses css-in-js, all css is inlined to the head.